amirali192/bouncy-ball/README.md

-# bouncy-ball
+# BOUNCY-BALL

-this project focuses on transitions and animation making
+a simple project about animations and transitions